HassnHamada/strategizeit-sentiment-analysis/README.md

   ```bash
   brew install sentencepiece
   ```
-- One problem with `flair` is that its a binary model so it offer no way to categorize Neutral texts.
+- Problems with `flair`:
+  - It does not have a **NEUTRAL** class.
+  - The confidence is often skewed due to fine-tuning on polarized data.